Your Conversion Rate Optimization Guide for Better Results

 Does My Website Need Conversion Rate Optimization?

-The simplest way to know whether your website needs Conversion Rate Optimization is if you notice that it gets a decent amount of traffic but doesn’t convert as expected (or doesn’t convert at all).
+The simplest way to know whether your website needs Conversion Rate Optimization is if you notice that it gets a decent amount of traffic but doesn’t convert as expected or doesn’t convert at all.
 In this context, most of the time, the website needs to get more user-centered, inspire more trust, or even solve a speed issue or another problem.

 High Bounce Rate on Landing Pages

-Your landing page might consist of your homepage, a product page, or a form.
-The moment you see these pages having a high bounce rate, this means something is driving away your visitors.
+Your ads are supposed to bring interested visitors inside your funnel through your landing page, which may consist of your homepage, a product page, or a form.
+If you see these pages with a high bounce rate, something is driving away your visitors.

 Conversions Are Low

-Your ads and all the other sources of traffic are great.
-Your landing pages are extraordinary.
-But your conversions are still in the sink.
+Your ads and all the other traffic sources are great, and your landing pages are extraordinary.
+But your conversions are still sinking.
+That happens because your funnel may be broken regarding the flow between interest, desire, and action.

-More specifically, after your visitors decide to give you a shot, they stumble into a cluster of unstructured information, and they get lost in the process.
+More specifically, after your visitors decide to give you a shot, they stumble into a cluster of unstructured information and get lost.
+Thus, analyze each step of your conversion path and see how many users get from one stage to another.

 Unfortunately, leaving the website right before placing an order is quite common.
-According to Baymard Institute, the average cart abandonment rate is 69.8%.
+According to the Baymard Institute, the average cart abandonment rate is 69.8%.
 And it is a shame knowing that your strategy is working well until that point, and you still end up with fewer orders than expected.

 One of the reasons for cart abandonment can be one or more dysfunctionalities in the action stage of the conversion funnel.
 The things that are stopping someone from buying can be:

-• A long sign–up form;
+- A long sign–up form;

-• Some hidden taxes;
+- Some hidden taxes;

-• Extra fees;
+- Extra fees;

-• Unclear price;
+- Unclear price;

-• Forcing the user to sign up before completing the order;
+- Forcing the user to sign up before completing the order;

-• Longer checkout process.
+- Longer checkout process.

 Keep in mind that the cart abandonment rate also depends on things such as: